YrTimV/Node.js/README.md

 * A *'Heads & Tails'* game log analyzer application.
 Outputs game statistics of a given file into the console.

 ## Lesson 03
-* A news reader application.
+* A console news reader application.
 Fetches some news from the *www.vesti.ru* site and outputs news header into the console.
 * A simple text translation web-service (back-end node.js application and a client web-page).
 Allows a user to translate some text from *Russian* language into *English* and vice versa.

+## Lesson 04
+* A simple news reader web service.
+Renders a settings form page for the user and fetches some news from the chosen site and category.
+The user can open the desired news from the news list.